vivek932003/Project-Management/Quiz 1/NABEEL_BASHIR.md

-# How I use Markdown
+# How I Can Use Markdown

 ## Introduction
 Markdown is a lightweight markup language that allows me to format text efficiently.
 I use it for writing documentation, note-taking, and even creating simple web pages.
 Below are some key elements I frequently use.